This is the third article in our Intro to Web Analytics series. The links to the other articles are at the bottom of the page.

 (That said, we’re leaving user journey-related metrics out of this category, as we’ve given them their own category later in the article).

-The bounce rate metric refers to the percent of visitors who left your site after visiting one page.
-In other words, the percent of visitors who hit one page on your site and immediately bounced.
+The bounce rate metric refers to the percentage of visitors who leave your site after visiting one page.
+In other words, the percentage of visitors who hit one page on your site and immediately bounced.

-These metrics are useful for understanding how users are interacting with your site’s content.
+These metrics are useful for understanding session duration and how users are interacting with your site’s content.
 But keep in mind: longer is not always better!

-In some cases -- for example, if you’ve written a long-form guide -- you may want users to spend a long time on your page.
-But if your page is designed to convert fast, and users are spending ten minutes on it, that indicates a problem.
+In some cases -- for example, if you’ve written a long-form guide -- you may want a long session duration were users spend a lot of time on your page.
+But if your page is designed to convert fast, and there's a long session duration per page view where users are spending ten minutes on it, that indicates a problem.